iyegoroff/spectypes/README.md

 ## Misc

-### How does the plugin understand what code to transform?

-Plugin searches for named imports like `import { ... } from 'spectypes'` or `const { ... } = require('spectypes')`and gets all imported identifiers (aliases also supported).
-All variable declarations which include these identifiers will be converted into validating functions.

 ### Special cases

 - When `literal(undefined)` or `unknown` is used as a property validator inside `object` or `struct` and that property is not present in the validated object the validation will fail.